ProvableHQ/leo/documentation/language/libraries.md

 Libraries are **inlined at compile time**.
 The Leo compiler resolves all library references before emitting Aleo bytecode — no library code appears as a separate program on-chain.
 This means:

 - Calling a library function has the same cost as calling an inline helper function.
-- Libraries cannot be deployed independently; they exist only as source-level abstractions.
+- Libraries cannot be deployed independently.
+They exist only as source-level abstractions.
 - Circular dependencies between libraries are not allowed.

 For more on how dependencies are resolved and cached, see [Dependency Management](../guides/dependencies.md).